ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 * Use the [VPC API](#fs-add-tags-shares-api) to add or modify user tags.

-You can specify user tags when creating replica file shares.
-For examples, see [Creating replica file shares](/docs/vpc?topic=vpc-file-storage-create-replication).
+You can specify user tags when you create replica file shares.
+For more information and examples, see [Creating replica file shares](/docs/vpc?topic=vpc-file-storage-create-replication).

-You can manage your tags in IBM Cloud by using the [Global Tagging API](/apidocs/tagging).
+You can manage your tags in the {{site.data.keyword.cloud_notm}} with the [Global Tagging API](/apidocs/tagging).
 With this API, you can create, delete, search, attach, or detach tags.

 For more information about managing tags for your account, see [Working with tags](/docs/account?topic=account-tag&interface=ui).